aj-grant/navmix/README.md

 install_github("aj-grant/navmix")
 ```

-# Paper scripts
+# paper scripts
-The Paper scripts folder contains scripts to replicate the simulation studies and applied analysis presented in the paper.
+The paper scripts folder contains scripts to replicate the simulation studies and applied analysis presented in the paper.